ecraft2learn/learning-analytics/README.md

 # eCraft2Learn-analysis
 To analyse [eCraft2Learn](http://project.ecraft2learn.eu) data

 ### Test dataset can be found in test-dataset folder.
+Use session id 0 to access test data on the server.
 If you use the app with Chrome, you have to upload the app to the web server (Chrome does not allow loading dynamic html from the local file system).

 ### Algorithms in use: